J-Huang01/j-huang01.github.io/_pages/about.md

 My research focuses on advancing **Natural Language Processing** in biomedical and clinical domains.
 I’m particularly interested in developing innovative NLP models for complex **question answering** and **information extraction**, emphasizing weakly supervised and zero-shot learning approaches.
 My work also explores the integration of large language models with **knowledge graphs**, aiming to enhance retrieval-augmented generation and inference in healthcare applications.
 Through this research, I strive to contribute to AI-driven solutions that can significantly impact patient care and medical decision-making.

-> Actively seeking Computer Science PhD opportunities starting in Fall 2025, as well as Research Scientist internships.
+> Actively seeking Computer Science PhD opportunities starting in Fall 2025.

 <!-- # 💡 Research -->